kirklange/rgu/README.md

 ## Game Rules Description

 This game has four tetrahedral dice.
-Two of the four corners are marked with a white dot.
+Two of the four corners of the tetrahedron are marked with a white dot.
 The amount of moves a player gets is equivalent to the amount of dots pointing up after a roll.
 Rolling a 0 means you lose that turn.
-The probability of recieving `n` amount of moves is as follows:
+The probability of rolling `n` moves is as follows:

 0 | 1 | 2 | 3 | 4
 --- | --- | --- | --- | ---
 1/16 | 1/4 | 3/8 | 1/4 | 1/16

+After rolling the dice, you can choose to either add a piece on the board on the nth tile, or move a piece already on the board n tiles forward.
+You can't sub-divide the moves.
+Each tile can only house one game piece.

 There are two players.
 Each starts in the notch on their own side of the board.
 Each piece must go up their row (starting on the four-tile segment),